 One of the things to motivate you to learn something is what you benefit from learning it.

-And for whatever you decide to learn should at least build your personality, build your character, your career, improve your knowledge base and more here
+And for whatever reason you decide to learn something, it should at least build your personality, build your character, your career, improve your knowledge base

-But as long as something you learning is adding you any of these then you are good to go
+But as long as something your learning is adding you any of these then you are good to go;

 - Emotional gain

 Here goes the old saying practice makes perfect.
 Honestly, why would you learn something you will not do. the best way to learn something new fast is by practicing it